Janudanie/EasyLiving/README.md

 * Rest Frontend - Handles Client request

         This microservice adds a rest api that give the option to interact with the system
-* Camunda Frontend - Handles Client request

-        This give the ability to add a JSON string as a configuration change, this have to be approved before  camunda sends the change to the system
 * CLI Frontend - Handles Client request

         This give a command line interface to interact with the system